lisandi/pwTextformatterPlaintextMatrix/README.md

-# PW Textformatter: Query Records
+# PW Textformatter: Plaintext Matrix 1.0.0

-ProcessWire Textformatter module, that adds record parsing to your textarea.
-Each line is a separate record, that gets parsed with ProcessWire's Query parsing module.
-This allows you to enter your small structures in natural language, store them in one field and have them returned as an array of objects.
+Transform your textareas into matrixes: enter your records in plaintext – ProcessWire query syntax, and upon page loading, get your data back as array of objects with typed values!

 ---